 Factor in the pandemic and its related boom in PC sales plus the increase in computing needs for remote collaboration software, and you have even more hands reaching into the global semiconductor pot.

 “If it has a plug or a battery, it is probably full of chips,” O’Donnell said, adding that when the chip supply tightens, the entire modern economy feels the effects.

-Don't expect the problem to abate soon
+Don’t expect the global chip shortage to abate soon

 “Technical advances just don’t go backwards.
 While the human race will need more chips, the manufacturing capacity cannot respond to keep up,” O’Donnell said, but he notes that there’s a problem: Increasing the supply isn’t simple.

 Chip manufacturing facilities, like those currently being planned by Intel, TSMC and other companies require billions in investment and take at least two years to construct, O’Donnell said.